 Our complaints policy

-We are committed to providing a high quality legal service to all our clients.
-When something goes wrong we need you to tell us about it.
+We are committed to providing a high-quality legal service to all our clients.
+When something goes wrong, we need clients to tell us about it.
 It is important that you are happy with the service that we have provided and that we resolve any issues quickly for you.

 Our complaints procedure

-Upon becoming aware that you may have a complaint, we will provide you with a copy of this document which sets out and explains the firm’s complaints procedure.
+Upon becoming aware that you may have a complaint, we will provide you with a copy of this document which is the firm’s complaints procedure.
 If you have a complaint, including a complaint about your bill(s), please write to us with the details.

 What will happen next?